nikolaydubina/go-commentage/README.md

 #### Simple Age Difference

-Difference of age (time/commit) of any modification of comment from age (time/commit) of any modification of function.
+Measure of how far away in terms of days or commits last update of function body as compared to last update to associated doc comment.

+#### Weighted Age Difference

+> Work in Progress

+Code changes happen at various rates.
+Comments and code can change one line or can change 90% of lines.
+It is useful to differentiate between updates.

 ### References

 * https://git-scm.com/docs/git-blame
 * https://github.com/nishanths/exhaustive
 * https://github.com/kubernetes/kubernetes

-### Appendix A: Weighted Age

-Code changes happen at various rates.
-Comments and code can change one line or can change 90% of lines.
-It is useful to differentiate between updates.

-Implementing this heuristic is more copmlex and requires more tuning.
-Thus, it is area of futher research.